pelias/documentation/installing.md

 Our [goal](https://github.com/pelias/pelias/issues/255) is that eventually you'll be able to run all the importers with simply `cd $importer_directory; npm start`.
-Unfortunately only the Whosonfirst and Openstreetmap importers works that way right now.
+Unfortunately only the Whosonfirst and OpenStreetMap importers works that way right now.

 For [Geonames](https://github.com/pelias/geonames/) and [Openaddresses](https://github.com/pelias/openaddresses),
 please see their respective READMEs, which detail the process of running them.
 By the way, ~we'd